SapphDevelopment/sappQuotes/README.md

     <a href="https://www.npmjs.com/package/sappquotes"> <img src="https://img.shields.io/npm/dt/sappquotes.svg?maxAge=3600" alt="npm downloads"/> </a>
 </div>

-sappQuotes is an npm package that provides a collection of quotes with various categories.
+sappQuotes is an very light npm package that provides a collection of quotes with various categories.
 It allows you to retrieve random quotes or quotes from specific categories.
+All quotes was placed in by our selfs so no duplicates no api no downtime

 ## Installation